MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-class.md

 At this time, time-zone data is only available on Windows version 19H1, and later.
 If you’re running on a version earlier than 19H1, you’ll get an exception: "The specified module could not be found".

 Regional legislatures may change time zones.
-Leap seconds are added by an international standards body.
 OS support for a database of these changes was added to Windows 10.

-- Updates to the leap second database require Windows 10 version 1809 or later.
-- Time zone support requires `icu.dll`, which is provided by Windows 10 version 1903/19H1 or later.
+Time zone support requires `icu.dll`, which is provided by Windows 10 version 1903/19H1 or later.
 This requirement applies to both client and server operating systems.
 Windows Server 2019 is based on Windows 10 version 1809.

 **Namespace:** `std::chrono`